mousebird-consulting-inc/WhirlyGlobe/tutorial/screen_labels.md

 ­// If you ever intend to remove these, keep track of the MaplyComponentObjects above.
 {% endhighlight %}

 Here's the plan.
-We'll create a <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyScreenLabel.html" target="_blank">MaplyScreenLabel</a>, give it a location and some text and then add it.
+We'll create a MaplyScreenLabel, give it a location and some text and then add it.
 Adding it involves a little styling, but we'll keep it simple.

 {% highlight objc %}
 ­// Add a screen label per country